10 Small Bathroom Ideas That Work

 Combine Dark Floor with Lighter Walls

 With small bathrooms, you want to be strategic with colour.
 Dark walls will make an already small bathroom feel smaller.
 Light walls will reflect more light and make your small bathroom feel larger.
 Reserve dark colours for the floor or keep the overall scheme light.
 If you have wood floors, look for shower tiles that match the wood in colour and tone.
 This will create the illusion of a continuous floor and won’t draw your eye to the smallest part of the room.

 We saved the best small bathroom design idea for last.
 Adding an accent wall is one of our favorite small bathroom ideas and it’s a great way to add some colour to a small bathroom.
 In a small bathroom you will want to place the accent wall on the back wall.
 You can add colour to the whole wall or just a band of colour.
 This technique will give your room depth and interest without overwhelming it.

 You can create an accent wall with paint or with a fun colourful tile.
 If you want to add some pattern, then use it in the same way – either on the floor to create an accent wall.
 Keep the rest of your walls simple and light in colour to not dilute the effect.

 Get started on your Bathroom Design

-To get started on your new bathroom renovations, give us a call on 01727 730590 today to speak to one of our friendly installation experts, we are happy to give you advice and a free no obligation quote.
+To get started on your new bathroom renovations, speak to one of our friendly installation experts, we are happy to give you advice and a free no obligation quote.